Milken-Computer-Science/MilkenKnights-2018-PracticeBot/README.md

 # MilkenKnights-2018-PracticeBot
 ##### Code for Practice Bot used for prototyping
-###### (Runs on the same robot as the Madtown Code however this repo will be used for new code/testing while Madtown will keep the working code used for demos)
+###### (Runs on the same frc.team1836.robot as the Madtown Code however this repo will be used for new code/testing while Madtown will keep the working code used for demos)

 ## Installation Instructions:
 1. Install Java JDK 8 (macOS or Windows x64)